HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 `std::cin >>` can be used to input `std::string`s, just like numbers.

+## Exercise 1

+Make a program that asks the user for their name, and then prints `Hello` and that name.

+Try inputting a name with and without spaces and see what happens.

+## Inputting strings with spaces

-It stops at whitespace, so e.g. `Hello, world!` would be read as two separate strings, `Hello,` and `world!`.
+As you should've just noticed, `std::cin >>` stops at whitespace, so e.g. `Hello, world!` would be read as two separate strings, `Hello,` and `world!`.

 To thread the entire line (possibly with spaces), do this:
 ```cpp
 std::string s;
 std::getline(std::cin, s);
 ```

+## Exercise 2

+Modify your program to use `getline`.

+## More about inputting strings

 There is a common pitfall that occurs when mixing `getline` with `>>`:
 ```cpp